 By doing so, you’ll be eligible for some free bet sign-up offers.
 Next, it’s just a matter of entering a few simple pieces of information to create your account.
 Once that’s all set, download the iPhone or Android app from the sportsbook site.

-Afterward, log in on the app and you’ll be ready to go.
+Afterward, log in on the app, and you’ll be ready to go.
 Note that you’ll need to be within state lines for betting online or via mobile app.
 To verify that you are, sportsbook operators use what’s known as geolocation tracking.
-You can manage your account from anywhere, but you’ll need to be back in VA when it’s time to bet.
+You can manage your account from anywhere, but you’ll need to be back in Virginia when it’s time to bet.

 As for actually betting online, you can perform all of the same functions as you would at a brick-and-mortar sportsbook.
 You can deposit funds, research the odds, and place your bets, all right from your computer or phone/tablet.

 PGA Championship FAQ